-- Note: The power supply must be ordered separately, if needed. - 2.
-Make sure the cables are secured in the wireways in the bottom of the cordless base and the base sits flat on a horizontal surface. - 3.
-Turn the terminal/computer power back on.
+- 3. Turn the terminal/computer power back on.
 The scanner beeps. - 4.
-Verify the scanner or cordless base operation by scanning a bar code from the Sample Symbols, beginning on page 351.
+Verify the scanner or cordless base operation by scanning a barcode from the Sample Symbols, beginning on page 289.
 The scanner beeps once.
-If using a Granit scanner, it also vibrates.

-For further RS485 settings, refer to RS485, page 18.
+For further RS485 settings, refer to RS485, page 14.